VLGS educates the

-Through public outreach programs and appearances, local groups of members called gourd patches, digital footprint of resources and tutorials, and its annual festival of workshops, vendors, and auction, the Virginia Lovers' Gourd Society promotes interest in all activities relating to gourds.
-Areas of focus include, but are not limited to, gardening and crop cultivation, historical relevance and knowledge, art and craft strategies.
+Through public outreach programs and appearances made by local groups of members called gourd patches, digital footprint of resources and tutorials, and its annual festival of workshops, vendors, and auction, the Virginia Lovers' Gourd Society promotes interest in all activities relating to gourds.
+Areas of focus include, but are not limited to, gardening and crop cultivation, historical relevance and art skills.
 The links on these pages offer information and resources about gourds.

-Of the many appearances made by members of the Virginia Lovers' Gourd Society, the biggest outreach projects are the summer Virginia Gourd Workshops Weekend which was held the last weekend of July at Sherando Park in Stephens City, Va and the Virginia Gourd Show, Sale, and Competition will be held the weekend before Thanksgiving at the Museum of the Shenandoah Valley in Winchester, VA.
+Of the many appearances made by members of the Virginia Lovers' Gourd Society, the biggest outreach projects are the Virginia Gourd Workshops Weekend which is April 21 and 22 this spring at The Carriage House of the Museum of the Shenandoah Valley and the Virginia Gourd Show, Sale, and Competition held the weekend before Thanksgiving at the Museum of the Shenandoah Valley in Winchester, VA.

 We encourage your participation!
-Become an active member of the Virginia Lovers' Gourd Society and a member of a local gourd patch within the chapter.
+Become an a member of the Virginia Lovers' Gourd Society and, then choose a patch with the same passion you have and be with others of like mind within the chapter.
 Too busy to participate?
 Be a supporting member - we need those too!

 VLGS supports member commercial endeavors